How marijuana plants grow

 Rhyzo bacteria live mainly in the top layer of the soil.
 There they convert fallen leaves, old dead roots and excess sugars from trees and plants into important nutrients for your marijuana plant.
 In addition, they form a protective colony around the roots.
 Thanks to their physical presence, pathogenic bacteria no longer have room to nest around the roots.

 This fungus is a super-fast growing fungus that encapsulates the young roots of your plant and forms a protective layer on the root.
 Since the Rhizobacteria with added Trichoderma fungi is provided to the water from day 1, the germ already comes into direct contact with the fungus.
-This protects the young vulnerable root from day 1.
+This protects the young vulnerable roots from day one.